flaviovs/pluca/README.md

     [('pi', 3.1415)]

 However, you can pass a default value to `get_many()`.
-This value will be returnes for any non-existing keys:
+This value will be returned for any non-existing keys:

     >>> cache.get_many(['pi', 'not-there', 'also-not-there'], default='yes')
     [('pi', 3.1415), ('not-there', 'yes'), ('also-not-there', 'yes')]